Why Most Budgets Fail and How the 50/30/20 Rule Fixes It

 Common Wants Include:

-• Dining Out: Restaurants, takeout, coffee shops
+• Dining Out: Restaurants, takeout, or coffee shops

-• Entertainment: Movies, concerts, events, streaming services
+• Entertainment: Movies, concerts, events, and streaming services

-• Subscriptions: Premium apps, magazines, monthly boxes
+• Subscriptions: Premium apps or monthly boxes

-• Shopping: Clothing beyond basics, electronics, home decor
+• Shopping: Clothes, electronics, or home decor

 Optimizing Your Wants Spending